12 Signs That Shopping Site Is Fake—And About to Steal Your Money

 - the Better Business Bureau

-Read on to find out the 17 everyday things that can be hacked.
+Next, find out 17 other everyday things that can be hacked.

 - Experian.com: “The State of Online Shopping Fraud”